 It’s no secret that a college education is expensive.
-And those tuition costs just seem to keep inflating.
+And those tuition costs seem to keep inflating.
 But students often enter college with little money, resources, or work experience.
 In this article, you will learn, How to financially survive as a college student and make money as a broke college student online fast.

 So what’s a poor freshman to do?
 Well, you can start by following my ultimate guide to financial survival in college.

 One of the first and most important habits to establish as part of your financial survival kit is to maintain a budget.
 Keep track of all your expenses and all your income.
 You might try using an online service or app, such as Mint, that makes budgeting simple and easy.

 Allocate money towards an estimate for things you might need to spend on—you could, for instance, plan to reserve $50 a month for partying or shopping.

 And speaking of putting money on reserve, don’t forget to add to a savings account on a regular basis.
 Try not to touch this money unless you really need it.
 When that time comes, you’ll be so glad you have little extra funds to get you through.